yura/cran.ninja/README.md

 1.3.0)
 4. A simple view listing all the packages you have indexed
 5. Tests, of course
-6. Push the code to github and send us the URL.

 ## Which information do we want to store about a package?